 What happens in a CVI assessment?

 In the CVI clinic, your visual difficulties are assessed and addressed.
-You will receive a short ‘triage questionnaire’ prior to booking your appointment in order to make sure that the CVI clinic is the appropriate clinic for assessing and addressing your visual needs and to help us tailor the assessment to your needs and circumstances.
+You will receive a short ‘triage questionnaire’ prior to booking your consultation in order to make sure that the CVI clinic is the appropriate clinic for assessing and addressing your visual needs and to help us tailor the consultation to your needs and circumstances.
 This questionnaire will be reviewed by Cirta Tooth.
-You will subsequently be asked to complete a tailored Question Inventory with more in-depth questions about your visual issues, in order to prepare for the assessment.
+You will subsequently be asked to complete a tailored Question Inventory with more in-depth questions about your visual issues, in order to prepare for the consultation.

 The assessment includes further history-taking, visual function tests, an Austin assessment (if applicable) and direct observation.
-After the appointment you will receive a comprehensive report, which you can share with anyone you wish.
+After the consultation you will receive a comprehensive report, which you can share with anyone you wish.

 Link to Austin Assessment: